CHAPTER Rev 300 BUSINESS PROFITS TAX

 (1) Not take a compensation deduction under RSA 77-A:4, III; and

-(2) Take a reasonable compensation deduction as allowed under the IRC when such deduction is:
+(2) Take a reasonable compensation deduction as allowed under Internal Revenue Code section 162 when such deduction is:

 a.
 Taken on the entity's federal corporate return filed with the Internal Revenue Service; and

-(i) Where a proprietor, partner, or member provides personal services for multiple business organizations, the records of each organization shall comply with the requirements of (c) above.
+(j) Where a proprietor, partner, or member provides actual personal services for multiple business organizations, the records of each business organization shall comply with the requirements of (i), above.

-(j) Where a proprietor, partner, or member provides personal services for multiple business organizations, the deduction claimed by each business organization shall be for the personal services rendered to it by the individual in the capacity of the proprietor, partner, or member of the specific business organization for which the deduction is taken.
+(k) Where a proprietor, partner, or member provides actual personal services for multiple business organizations, the deduction claimed by each business organization shall be for the actual personal services rendered to it by the individual in the capacity of the proprietor, partner, or member of the specific business organization for which the deduction is taken.

-(k) Remuneration for the personal services performed by a spouse shall be deductible:
+(l) Remuneration for the actual personal services performed by a spouse shall be deductible:

 (1) As compensation in determining the gross business profits of the business organization when the spouse is an employee; or